nadoo/glider/README.md

     	source ip or source interface
   -listen value
-    	listen url, format: SCHEME://[USER|METHOD:PASSWORD@][HOST]:PORT?PARAMS -maxfailures int
+    	listen url, format: SCHEME://[USER|METHOD:PASSWORD@][HOST]:PORT?PARAMS -logflags int
+    	log flags, do not change it if you do not know what it is, ref: https://pkg.go.dev/log#pkg-constants (default 19) -maxfailures int
     	max failures to change forwarder status to disabled (default 3) -relaytimeout int